Resources for

 Aging Americans are struggling to pay for assisted living, home care and other forms of long term care.
 The cost of care for the elderly varies greatly depending on the type of care needed, location, and level of assistance, but generally ranges from around $5,500 per month for in-home care to upwards of $10,000 per month for a private room in a nursing home, with assisted living falling somewhere in between; costs can be significantly higher in certain regions, especially the Boston, New York and California urban and suburban areas.
 This does not include other insurance, living or medical costs.

-PayingforSeniorCare.com offers tools and national information, tools and creative ideas which help families and caregivers discover the means to care for their elderly loved ones.
-Topics include paying for memory care and adult daycare, reviewing products lie walk in tubs, and discussing prescriptions and assisted living costs by state.
+PayingforSeniorCare.com offers tools, national information, and creative ideas which help families and caregivers discover the means to care for their elderly loved ones.
+Topics include paying for memory care and adult daycare, reviewing products like walk-in tubs, and discussing prescriptions and assisted living costs by state.

 The Cost of Housing